Semantic-Org/Semantic-UI/README.md

 ## About
 Semantic's goal is to define a vocabulary for interface elements based on consensus, and convention.

-For developers, this means defining class names conventions for UI elements, outlining states that an elements can exist, and describing common variations of tnat element.
+For developers, this means defining class names for UI elements, outlining states that an elements can exist, and describing common variations of tnat element.

 ## How
 Just like English, adjectives, or *variations*, have meaning based on the context of the noun, the *ui element*.